 The Crazy Crooked House

-In this workshop, children aged 6 and older explore Daniel Libeskind’s museum architecture and build their own model of a crazy crooked house.
+In this workshop, children explore Daniel Libeskind’s crooked museum architecture and build their own architectural model.

 Where, when, what?